top of page

 Here's one commentary, on Isaiah 34:

-Some of the themes:
+Some of the themes in the song:

 • Army and warriors